 Please, please, please, do NOT use these in your camper or ANYWHERE.

 First, they are unimaginably cruel.
-Second, do you really want to face the creature, helplessly stuck to the trap left to die an excruciating death from thirst and starvation?
+Second, do you want to face the creature, helplessly stuck to the trap and left to die an excruciating death from thirst and starvation (unless you smash it)?

 I hope not.

-Simply allowing a creature to die a miserable death for only trying to provide for itself is disgusting if you ask me.
+Simply allowing a creature to die a miserable death for only trying to provide for itself is repulsive.